Key Investment Criteria

 MCE requires Financial Service Providers to have exclusion lists and client protection systems in place aligned with industry standards.
 Moreover, MCE prioritizes investments that meet the following criteria:

 Women: Proactively enhances access to finance and essential services for women.
-Presents a gender-balanced workforce and client base.
+Presents a balanced workforce and client base.
 Preference for women-founded or women-led companies.

-Climate: Integrates climate change mitigation and adaptation considerations in its strategy and offering.
-Preference for strong climate resilience practices through relevant savings and insurance products, as well as non-financial services.
+Environmental Resilience: Integrates mitigation and adaptation considerations in its strategy and offering.
+Preference for strong environmental resilience practices through relevant savings and insurance products, as well as non-financial services.

 Client Protection: Demonstrated alignment with the Client Protection Principles and signatory of (or willingness to sign) the Client Protection Pathway.